Lower Bounds for Linear Minimization Oracle Methods Optimizing over Strongly Convex Sets: Introduction

-This provides an upper bound on the iteration complexity of computing a point with $\varepsilon$-suboptimality (i.e., $f(x_T)-\min_{x\in S}f(x)\leq\varepsilon$) of $\mathcal{O}(L\, \mathrm{diam}(S)^2/\varepsilon)$.
+This provides an upper bound on the iteration complexity of computing a { feasible} point with $\varepsilon$-suboptimality (i.e., $f(x_T)-\min_{x\in S}f(x)\leq\varepsilon$) of $\mathcal{O}(L\, \mathrm{diam}(S)^2/\varepsilon)$.
 A matching complexity lower bound was provided by Lan~\cite{lan2013complexity}, establishing this as the order of the optimal LMO complexity.
-Garber and Hazan~\cite{garber2015faster} showed that given the additional structure that $f$ and $S$ are strongly convex, this rate can be accelerated to
+Garber and Hazan~\cite{garber2015faster} showed that given the additional structure that $f$ is $\mu$-strongly convex and $S$ is $\alpha$-strongly convex, this rate can be accelerated to have